-2. Accord recognition to unions that are certified as the representative of employees in an appropriate unit and establishing and maintaining the collective bargaining relationship with the exclusive representative.
+2. Accord recognition to unions that are certified as the representative of employees in an appropriate unit and establish and maintain the collective bargaining relationship with the exclusive representative.

 3. Maintain a position of neutrality in any matter where a question concerning representation arises until the bureau establishes its position in consultation with the Director.